Fibromyalgia is characterized by:

 Fibromyalgia is a condition that causes lasting, and sometimes debilitating muscle pain and fatigue.
 It is characterized by:

-Pain.
 The main symptom of fibromyalgia is pain.
-It can be localized to one area or widespread over the body.
+It can be localized or widespread.

 Many people complain that they cannot get to sleep or stay asleep, and they feel tired when they wake up.
 Some report that their fatigue is more distressing than their pain, because it interferes with their ability to enjoy life.
 Some experts believe that if a person does not have sleep problems, the condition may not be fibromyalgia.
 Researchers continue to investigate the link between fibromyalgia and sleep.